DavidSpriggs/Dojo--The-Good-Parts/README.md

 `dojo/_base/lang`
 -----------------
-Lang is a comonly used class and contains JS language enhancments.
+Lang is a commonly used class and contains JS language enhancements.

 `dojo/_base/array`
 -----------------